SAP/cloud-identity-developer-guide/docs/Authorization/ValueHelp.md

 ## Value Help Requests

-To retrieve the list of available values for a specific attribute, the Authorization Management Service (**AMS**) can be configured to send value help requests to the application.
+To retrieve the list of available values for a specific attribute, AMS can be configured to send value help requests to the application.
 In the response, AMS must receive a list of valid values for the requested attribute from the application and optionally, a human-readable label for each value, which it can then present to the administrator in the administration console.

 ```mermaid
 sequenceDiagram